Inside “Ghetto Music”: Who Actually Played On The Rare D’Angelo Track

 The recording also connects to a lesser-known chapter in 90s-00s soul music history.

-Around that time, D’Angelo, Saadiq, and Q-Tip briefly formed a collaborative group known as Linwood Rose (sometimes spelled Lynwood Rose), with “Ghetto Music” standing as the only known recording featuring all three members together.
+Around that time, D’Angelo, Saadiq, and Q-Tip briefly formed a collaborative group known as Linwood Rose (sometimes spelled Lynwood Rose).

 Although the group never developed into a formal project, an unofficial mixtape was released in 2009 under the label Think Differently Music, reminding us of the creative heights these three reached whenever they occupied the same space.
-The mixtape featured songs like “I Believe” (Q-Tip ft.
-D’Angelo) and “Get Involved” (Saadiq ft.
-Q-Tip).

 A Full-Circle Moment

-The story of “Ghetto Music” found its heartbeat again in 2022, during what would become a historic night at the Hollywood Bowl.
-After five years away from the stage, D’Angelo returned for a special performance, and one of the musicians joining him that night was Raphael Saadiq.
 Together, they locked into the groove for a set that many fans described as “otherworldly”.
-“Ghetto Music” was one of the songs they performed that night and the only time it was performed live.
+“Ghetto Music” was one of the songs they performed that night and the only time it was ever performed live.

 In the wake of D’Angelo’s passing in October 2025, that performance has become sacred ground.
 It stands as his last time sharing his gift with the world, and it feels like divine alignment that Saadiq was the one anchoring the stage with him.
-It was a musical masterclass and a closing transmission of the funk from two of its greatest disciples.

 Even though phones were tucked away that night at the Bowl, a brief glimpse of that magic still exists.
 Watch a snippet of D’Angelo, Saadiq, and members of the Vanguard bringing “Ghetto Music” to life one last time: